Skip to main content

 KITHUNGURURU Macadamia processing

-KATHANGARI Our nursery
+KATHANGARI Tree nursery

 KIANYAGA Macadamia processing

-ENA Avocado oil factory
+ENA Avocado oil and mango processing

-That means:
+This means:

 Short transport routes

-Fresh raw material
+Fresh raw materials

 .